 - Test – The test does not run during the specified time period.

-This maintenance window type is available for Backbone tests, and for Last Mile and Private Last Mile tests that are not in batch orders.
+This maintenance window type is available for Backbone tests and Private Last Mile tests.

 - Alert – The test runs as scheduled however, alerting is temporarily stopped.